MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly: Experiments

 Our implementation builds upon the released $0.5B$ parameter DeepMesh~\citep{zhao2025deepmesh} model, which serves as the base for fine-tuning our approach.
 We introduce and progressively fuse new boundary conditions and global point cloud features into the architecture, connecting the GRU boundary encoder and global feature input using zero-initialized linear layers.
 Local point cloud features are mapped directly onto the original input cloud.

 The curated dataset consists of 310K meshes, including approximately 90K with connected component information.
-The distribution of face count are visualized in Fig.~\ref{fig:dataface}.
-Please check Appendix Sec.~\ref{sec:dara} for the data preprocess and more analysis.
+Please check Appendix Sec.~\ref{sec:dara} for the data preprocess and analysis.
 Training is conducted for seven days on a cluster of 32 NVIDIA H20 96GB GPUs, using a cosine learning rate scheduler that decays from $1\times10^{-4}$ to $1\times10^{-5}$.
 Token window sizes for truncated windows follow DeepMesh’s setting ($9K$, with a $50\%$ overlap).
 We employ KV-caching in both training and inference and adopt probabilistic sampling (temperature $0.5$) to ensure stable mesh generation.